Libensemble/libensemble/docs/FAQ.rst

 macOS and Windows Errors
 ------------------------

+**How can I run libEnsemble with MPI on Windows?**

+In our experience this may be quite difficult, if not impossible, since most MPI distributions have either dropped Windows support (MPICH and Open MPI) or are no longer being maintained (msmpi).
+Plus Windows tends to experience platform-specific issues that are difficult to reproduce and troubleshoot for us.

+If you want to try anyways, we recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
+The `Installing PETSc On Microsoft Windows`_ docs contains lots of valuable information.

+Otherwise, most local-comms libEnsemble examples appear to run just fine.

+.. _`Installing PETSc On Microsoft Windows`: https://petsc.org/release/install/windows/#recommended-installation-methods

 **"RuntimeError: An attempt has been made to start a new process... this probably means that you are not using fork...
 " if __name__ == '__main__': freeze_support() ...**